 David A. Robinson was born in Springfield, Massachusetts, in 1953.
 In 1974 he earned his B.A. in economics at George Washington University.
 In 1977 he earned his J.D. at Washington University in St. Louis and was admitted to the Massachusetts Bar.
 He was a senior editor of the law review at Washington U. Mr. Robinson practiced law in Springfield from 1977 to 2008.
 He was a general practitioner from 1977 to 1991.
 From 1992 to 2008, he practiced exclusively in the area of labor and employment law, usually on the side of the employer.
 A partial list of his notable cases and writings appears below.
 In addition, he was an adjunct professor at Western New England University (WNEU) School of Law from 1979 to 1982, WNEU School of Business from 2001-2005, and University of New Haven School of Business from 2005 to 2014.

 David did not get married until he was 50 years old, in 2003.
 He and his wife decided to live in the New Haven, CT, area, where she is from, rather than in Massachusetts.
 He gradually closed his Massachusetts law practice, was admitted to the Connecticut Bar in 2006, and spent most of his time from 2005 to 2014 teaching at the University of New Haven (UNH).
-Now, in 2017, he is practicing employment law and doing research, writing, editing, and proofreading for Connecticut employers.
+Now, in 2018, he is practicing employment law and doing research, writing, editing, and proofreading for Connecticut lawyers.
 He is also admitted to practice in the U.S. Supreme Court.

 See David's Scrapbook

 Rock of Gibraltar